-More small and mid-markets organizations are expected to spend 40% towards account based marketing.
-This increase is said to come from the growing importance of account based initiatives as it transitions from a strategic or enterprise sales segment to mid-market and commercial sales segments at enterprise B2B companies.
+When doing a data-driven More small and mid-markets organizations are expected to spend 40% towards account based marketing according to one of the ABM benchmark survey.
+This increase is said to come from the growing importance of account based marketing benchmarks as it transitions from a strategic or enterprise sales segment to mid-market and commercial sales segments at enterprise B2B companies.

 “As the go-to-market mix evolves, many of the best practices of account based strategy and execution will be adopted as general best practices for enterprise B2B marketing.”

 Customer acquisition remains a top priority rather than expanding the existing customers.
 The larger companies ($1B+ revenue) split their account based focus in half between customers and prospects, whereas the smaller companies (less than $25M revenue) invest 18% of account based efforts in the existing customers.

 An organization’s account based strategy revolves around a strong ideal customer profile.
 Without that, businesses won’t be able to align efforts to a shared list of target accounts.
 TOPO’s data reveals how effective ICP is, which is developed from both qualitative and quantitative inputs.
 Leading companies with strong ICP have seen a 68% higher account win rate, whereas 81% of top-performing organizations are confident in their ICP.